sahmed1o/Classified-Listing-Site-WebBasedDataManagement/README.md

 # 60-307-Web-BasedDataManagement
-Rental Listing Website Designed for the 60-307 web development course at the University of Windsor
+Rental Listing Website Designed for the 60-307 web development course at the University of Windsor.
+This is used exclusively for educational purposes only for the 60-307 web development course at the University of Windsor, and has been shared as a teaching tool only.
+It cannot be used for any commercial projects.

 # Application Purpose and Users